rickystanley76/fifa18-wage-prediction-AWS/README.md

 # fifa18-wage-prediction-AWS
-Problem description
+Problem description</br>
-FIFA 18 Complete Player Dataset from Kaggle.com
+FIFA 18 Complete Player Dataset from Kaggle.com  </br>
 17k+ players, 70+ attributes extracted from the latest edition of FIFA  I am going to create a model from where club owners can find out or suggest the wage of a player while hiring them into the club.

 # Model Creation